campisano/cpp_tdd_2048_game/README.md

 0) There is a game:
     - at every turn, a random number, with value of 2 or 4, is placed in a random empty spot of the board;
-    - at every turn, a slide direction is requested to the player.
+    - at every turn, a slide direction is requested to the player;
+    - game ends when player win (when obtain a 2048 number) or lose (when can not slide due to end of spaces and mergeable slides in the board).